Book entitled “Abstract Reproductive as Productive Art”

 Concert hall under the glow of light effects

-Walk to Red Square—on the left the statue of General Zhukov
+Walk to Red Square—on the left the statue of General Zhukov, who defeated Hitler

 The Cathedral of Vasily the Blessed peers out the opposite side of Red Square